-Dacrymyces (Dacrymycetes - Dacrymycetales) - also in a class by themselves.
+Dacrymycetes - also in a class by themselves.
 Saprophytic on wood, unlike the parastic Tremella.
 The large folded species are several cm or more in extent.
 The smaller blobs only several mm.
-Most yellow-orange jellies are found in this class and section and most other colours will be found further down.
+Most of the rest of the yellow-orange jellies are found in this class but most other colours will be found further down.
 Dacrymyces species themselves do not usually have a stem, but some related species do.

-D. chrysospermus (palmatus) - conifers, folded, more orange than Tremella mesenterica?
-Has a tough white point of attachment.
+D. chrysospermus (palmatus) - conifers, folded, often more orange than Tremella aurantia, with a white point of attachment.